 - Talk about your feelings with someone you trust.

-- Take medications correctly and discuss any side effects with your doctor.
+- Take medicines correctly and discuss any side effects with the provider.

 Depression often responds to treatment.
 The outcome is usually better for people who have access to social services, family, and friends who can help them stay active and engaged.